zhanglixiang779/Photoration/README.md

 In PhotoInfoViewController, users are able to save and tag a photo in:

 5: **TagsViewController**: Users can create, select and deselect tags for the photo that is being viewed.

+# How to build
+The app doesn't require any particular step to build the project, so any latest XCode should run the app.

+**Note**: the app uses an API key from Flickr, so please feel free to replace it.